Code-Institute-Submissions/MomciloDordevic-MS3/README.md

     - Update(Edit) recipe
     - Delete recipe they created
 - Be able to search the database for recipes with keywords that query Recipe Names, Ingredients and Alergens.

+## User Stories
+**As a first-time visitor, I want to be able to:**
+- Easily find recipes stored in the database.
+- View full recipes and get valuable information.
+- Create an Account.

+**As a returning visitor, I want to be able to:**
+- Log into my account and have access to all features of the application.
+- Add/Create recipes and store them in the database.
+- View my and other users recipes.
+- Edit my recipe.
+- Delete a recipe that I have Added/Created.

+**As an Admin user of the site, I want to be able to:**
+- Add new categories.
+- Edit all recipes.
+- Delete all recipes.